vnmabus/dcor/docs/installation.rst

 Requirements
 ------------

-dcor is available in Python 3.5 or above, in all operating systems.
+dcor is available in Python 3.8 or above, in all operating systems.
+The package dcor depends on the following libraries:

+- numpy
+- numba >= 0.51
+- scipy
+- joblib